Biruh776/spc_one_level_jsonOptim/README.md

 1. 2-2s: This rule detects systematic errors.
 The rule is violated when two consecutive QC results are greater than ±2SD and are on the same side of the mean.

+1. 2/3-2s: is triggered if any two of the three or more levels of the same data exceed 2s on the same side of the mean.

 1. R-4s: The rule identifies random errors.
 This rule is violated when there is at least a 4SD difference between any two control values across runs (client requirement).

 1. 3-1s: The rule is violated when three consecutive results are greater than ±SD and on the same side of the mean across runs.
 It shows systematic errors.